 Paintings of American Indians also known as First Nations people or Native Americans are essential art pieces chronicling American history and culture.
-Many artists who are drawn to depict scenes featuring aspects of Native American culture do so out a reverence and respect for their subjects.
+Many artists who are drawn to depict scenes featuring aspects of Native American culture do so out of reverence and respect for their subjects.
 There are over 500 federally recognized tribes and countless more tribes from ancient history.
 Each tribe had aspects of its culture that would be unique unto itself.
-Painters of American Indian life may choose to highlight certain aspects of a tribe’s culture such as a ceremony, a hunting ritual, or simple moments of daily life.
+Painters who focus on American Indian Cultural paintings may choose to highlight certain aspects of a tribe’s culture such as a ceremony, a hunting ritual, or simple moments of daily life.

 Paintings featuring various ceremonies are common in the category of American Indian Cultural paintings.
 Many First Nations peoples had ceremonies that served similar functions.
 For example, almost every tribe had ceremonies and rituals for death, for healing, and for spiritual practices.
 Many Native peoples had a ‘holy’ or ‘medicine’ man or woman as part of the cultural make-up.
 These individuals would conduct rituals that may include dancing, chanting, herbs and drugs, and other means of performing the healing process.
 To this day the workings of medicine or ceremonial people are largely unknown.
 Such specialized individuals were wont to be quite secretive and protective of their knowledge.